maibennett/sta235/exampleSite/content/Assignments/Homework/Homework3/_index.en.md

 - **Unbalance is not the same as confounding**: We had discussed this in class, but remember that unbalance does not necessarily mean confounding.
 This because: (1) not all variables are confounders and (2) if I can adjust for it (observed), then it's no longer causing a confounding problem either.

 - **Be aware of what you are writing**: It's very usual to have a template in mind when interpreting coefficients (e.g. "estimated average association of X on Y, holding other variables constant"), but you <u>need to be aware of the context</u>.
-In a simple model, when you have one covariate, there's nothing to hold constant!
+In a simple model, when you have one covariate, there's nothing to hold constant.

 - **P-values are important**: When you are interpreting a coefficient and it's not statistically significant at conventional levels, <u>you need to say so</u>.
 If you are only interpreting the point estimate, you are only giving us half the information.
-We need to know if we can reject the null hypothesis or not!
+We need to know if we can reject the null hypothesis or not.